shugy0/max-vrchat-fps/README.md

 ### Additional Settings

-**Turning off nameplates in crowded instances can increase your FPS.** The quickest way to access this setting is the mini menu Settings.
+**Turning off nameplates in crowded instances can increase your FPS.** The quickest way to access this setting is the mini menu Settings tab.

 ## In-Game Safety Settings